 Running, phone in pocket.

-1. In different patterns, you can see the distinction of the wave variation of accel value from the picture on the right.
+In different patterns, you can see the distinction of the wave variation of accelerometer value from the picture on the right.
 The following diagram shows the difference between the pattern of walking with the phone in the pocket and the pattern of running with the phone in the pocket.

-Figure 2.
-11 The different Pattern data

-My pedometer program
+The Pedometer Program

-The program operation
+The Program Operation

 To run this program showed in follow picture, you can get the exact steps and the accuracy of steps calculation.
 How to use this program to calculate the steps, there are two procedures below should be done :